LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 **version**: 0.2.0
 **supported browsers**: Chrome, Edge
 (NB: Firefox won't display character sheets as intended.
-Right now I'm incliend not to bother trying to make the system work with Firefox, mostly because on my PC Firefox performance was way worse than Edge's or Chrome's.
+Right now I'm inclined not to bother trying to make the system work with Firefox, mostly because on my PC Firefox performance was way worse than Edge's or Chrome's.
 If enough people are **really really** interested I might change my mind, but I suggest using Chrome to be on the safe side)

 # New features and bug fixes in v0.2
-- Implementation of a custom Combat Tracker (more on this below)
+- Implemented a custom Combat Tracker (more on this below).
 - Added support for the "Pack Rat" talent.
 The talent is now taken into account when computing encumbrance.
 When hovering over the encumbrance meter on the character sheet a tooltip will show the current encumbrance value vs the maximum carrying capacity of the character.
-- fixed a bug preventing NPCs from being able to use spells from their character sheet
+- fixed a bug preventing players from being able to use NPC spells from the NPC sheet.
-- fixed a few bugs related to macro creationg by dragging and dropping spells onto the macro bar.
+- fixed a few bugs related to macro creation by dragging and dropping spells onto the macro bar.

 # Features not yet supported
 - No Stronghold sheet, nor functions